Selling Problem Properties: How to Sell a House with Dry Rot

-How much does it cost to fix dry rot?
 The cost of fixing dry rot depends on how extensive it is.
 According to AXA, every single occurrence of dry rot will cost at least £1,000-£2,000 plus the cost of building repairs on top.
 However, a more extensive case could cost £20,000 to fix.

-Is dry rot covered by home insurance?
 In most cases, dry rot isn’t covered by house insurance on a standard household insurance policy.
 Most home insurance policies have a clause which specifically excludes dry rot.

 Insurance companies may cover dry rot that has been caused by something else that is insured, such as a flood or burst pipe, but no more than that.